-Crochet Christmas heart tutorial
+Crochet a sweet Christmas heart

-This crochet Christmas heart is our kind of version of a traditional gingerbread heart biscuit.
-It’s bringing to mind evenings spent wandering around a German market, wrapped up warm and sipping on something mulled, while we breathe in the sweet smells of the many food stalls.
-It’s bringing a little of German magic into your home while you crochet this sweet motif – we’ve turned it into a brooch and a wreath decoration, but you can use it whatever way you wish.
+Bring a little bit of German festive magic into your home while you crochet this sweet motif – we’ve turned it into a brooch and a wreath decoration, but you can use it whatever way you wish.
 You could even add it to the front of DIY Christmas cards or your Christmas jumper!
-The lovely Nina & Nienke have the crochet Christmas heart pattern waiting for you below, all you need to bring is the wool, Christmas music, and mince pies.
-Over to you Nina & Nienke…

-For more festive tutorials check out our Christmas crafts section which includes Christmas quilt patterns, Christmas knitting patterns and lots of free Christmas decoration crochet patterns for you to choose from.
+For more festive tutorials check out our Christmas crafts section, which includes Christmas quilt patterns, Christmas knitting patterns and lots of free Christmas decoration crochet patterns for you to choose from.

 Materials

-- Phildar Phil Coton 4, 100% cotton, 50g/85m per ball, one ball each in Brown (Ebene 0047) and White (Blanc 0010), or similar cotton DK yarn
+• Phildar Phil Coton 4, 100% cotton, 50g/85m per ball, one ball each in Brown (Ebene 0047) and White (Blanc 0010), or similar cotton DK yarn

-- Phildar Phil Coton 3, 100% cotton, 50g/121m per ball, one ball each in Rose (Petunia 0068), Light Blue (Faience 0039), Green (Golf 0044), Yellow (Citron 63) and Red (Griotte 64), or similar cotton 4 ply yarn
+• Phildar Phil Coton 3, 100% cotton, 50g/121m per ball, one ball each in Rose (Petunia 0068), Light Blue (Faience 0039), Green (Golf 0044), Yellow (Citron 63) and Red (Griotte 64), or similar cotton 4 ply yarn

-- 3mm (UK 10, US D/3) crochet hook
+• 3mm (UK 10, US D/3) crochet hook

-- Sharp embroidery needle
+• Sharp embroidery needle

-- Wool felt approx. 7cm (2 ¾”) square, one piece for each heart
+• Wool felt approx. 7cm (2 ¾") square, one piece for each heart

-- Matching embroidery thread
+• Matching embroidery thread

-- Brooch fastener
+• Brooch fastener

-- Chalk pen
+• Chalk pen

-- Scissors
+• Scissors

-- Tension
+Tension

 While tension isn’t too important, try to crochet very tightly.
 A smaller hook will give a firm look without ‘droopy’ edges.
 On a firm crocheted piece your embroidery will look much better.
-If you’re new to crochet head to our crochet guide for beginners for free tutorials and step-by-step guides.

 Abbreviations (UK)